-The AERA Minority Dissertation Fellowship in Education Research Online Application is available.
-The application deadline for the 2017-2018 competition is Tuesday, November 1, 2016.
+Applications for the AERA Minority Dissertation Fellowship in Education Research Online Application are NOT being accepted.
+The application deadline for the 2017-2018 competition was Tuesday, November 1, 2016.

 An informational webinar was offered on Thursday, September 22, 2016 (3:00pm – 4:00pm EST) in order to discuss the Minority Fellowship in Education Research program’s goals, the application process, and details about the competition.
 This webinar is available through AERA’s Virtual Research Learning Center (AERA-VRLC).
 Click here to view this webinar now!

 Learn more about the 2016-2017 AERA Minority Dissertation Fellowship and Travel Award Recipients!